vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 I did not do any brushing, rinsing, or flossing after the meal.

-### Cool liquid foods for second dinner on 2023-07-06 from shortly after midnight to about 1 AM
+### Cool liquid food for second dinner on 2023-07-06 from shortly after midnight to about 1 AM

 I had another slow meal of cool liquid foods, starting a little after midnight on 2023-07-06 and ending a little after 1 AM.
 The composition